-POLICY 17.3.4: All new large developments as defined in chapter 10 of the Land Development Code, for which a local development order is required, shall must install utilities underground.
-Utilities include, but are not limited to, electricity, telephone, and cable lines.
+POLICY 17.3.4: All new large developments for which a local development order is required, shall install utilities underground.
+Utilities include, but not limited to, electricity, telephone, and cable lines.

 Large development is defined as a project of ten acres or more in land area or two acres or more in impervious surface.
-This requirement to install utilities under ground could increase the cost of construction, however the ability to cluster development as described in proposed policy 17.1.5could help offset costs to some degree.
+This requirement to install utilities under ground could increase the cost of construction, however the ability to cluster development as described in a subsequent proposed policy should help to offset those costs.
+Staff does not object to this policy as revised below.